Astra (missile): Astra Mark 2

 During an annual press conference on October 4, 2022, IAF released footage of an Astra Mk-2 launched from a Su-30MKI using Unified Common Launcher developed by DRDO with industry partners for air-to-air missiles.

 Reports released in April 2024 suggested that the missile will be tested in first half of 2024 with an initial target range of around 130 km.

 Reports in September 2024 suggested that a series of developmental and user trials of the Astra Mk 2, with a range of 140–160 km, will be conducted in 2025 which will be completed by 2026 and followed by induction in the same year.
 Full-scale production is expected by 2027.
 There has been a few design modifications which led to delays.

+The first test firing is expected in 2026 as of December 2025.

+On 17 April, a report claimed that the 240 km-class missile cleared its preliminary trials and will proceed with integrated user trials.
+The missile will be integrated with Su-30MKI and Tejas Mk1A, respectively.
+The preliminary trials has validated the aerodynamics, propulsion and guidance of the weapon system.

 Astra Mark 3

 The missile's under development propulsion system was first tested on 30 May 2018 and further test was carried out on 8 February 2019.

 As per the Ministry of Defence's Year End Review, Astra Mk-3 with SFDR propulsion was flight tested in 2023 which enabled the missile to intercept aerial threats over a far greater distance at supersonic speed.
 The missile was configured with nozzle-less booster, thrust modulation system and a sustainer engine to deliver specific impulse in ramjet mode.

 By March 2025, the missile completed two in-flight tests FT-01 and FT-02 validating separation mechanisms after the previous ground tests for booster and nozzleless boosters.
 The missile will now undergo firing trials from the Sukhoi Su-30MKI and HAL Tejas.